pkasprowiak/unity_rpg-game_early-alpha/README.md

-# Unity Early Alpha 2D Rpg Game
+# Unity Pre-Alpha 2D Rpg Game
 Very early stage of the rpg game made in Unity.
 It uses sprites.